Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to make the answer clear, but the misinformed clues add some ambiguity.
-The fake clues effectively misdirect.
-The difficulty is appropriately balanced between easy and hard.
+**Reasoning:** The informed clues are clear, but the misinformed clues are weak.
+The fake clues are good.
+With improved misinformed clues, this would be a well-balanced puzzle.

 ---